 - be able to handle the task that automation failed

 Of course, this is not always easy.
-Endsley has written in her article (Endsley 2017), that there seems to exist an automation conundrum, which means that the more reliable and robust the automation is, the lower the situation awareness of the human operators will be, and less likely they will be able to take over manual control, if the situation demands it.
-Endsley has reasoned that this phenomenon may set some kind of limit to the usable level of automation in security critical situations.
+Endsley has written in her article (Endsley 2017), that there seems to exist an automation conundrum, which means that the more reliable and robust the automation is, the lower the situation awareness of the human operators will be, and less likely they will be able to take over manual control if the situation demands it.
+Endsley has reasoned that this phenomenon may set some kind of limit to the usable level of automation in security-critical situations.

-Some performance gains may fail to realize because often it’s necessary to guarantee some minimum level of performance to maintain safe and secure level of operation.
+Some performance gains may fail to realize because often it’s necessary to guarantee some minimum level of performance to maintain a safe and secure level of operation.

 Always trusting humans is not the final answer, because there have also been many incidents in which human operators have explicitly disabled safety features thus causing the disaster (think Chernobyl).
-Rae concludes that trustworthiness of the actor should determine the ultimate authority – but calculating that trustworthiness is probably the big question.
+Rae concludes that the trustworthiness of the actor should determine the ultimate authority – but calculating that trustworthiness is probably the big question.

 Based on studies done on automation, it seems apparent that special caution should be taken when designing automation for work domains, especially when security is of importance.
-Security critical or not, it should be ensured that the role of human operator stays coherent and meaningful, even if it potentially hinders the overall system performance.
+Security critical or not, it should be ensured that the role of the human operator stays coherent and meaningful, even if it potentially hinders the overall system peak performance.

 I’ve been considering using situation awareness as the framework for designing automation.
 You can read my blog post on Designing to Support (Distributed) Situation Awareness.
-I can’t help but think that systemic view on SA (distributed situation awareness) by Stanton et al. might be an invaluable approach to design.
+I can’t help but think that a systemic view on SA (distributed situation awareness) by Stanton et al. might be an invaluable approach to design.